 Fax No.:713/646-8260

-Panhandle Eastern Pipe Line Company

-5444 Westheimer Tower

-Houston, TX 77056-5306

-Fax No.: 713/989/1121
+Questar Pipeline

 Changes to the above addresses shall be effectuated by a Party notifying the other Party in writing of the modification.

 A waiver by either Party of any one or more defaults by the other Party hereunder shall not operate as a waiver of any future default or defaults, whether of like or different character.